Angel (Jimi Hendrix song)

-"Angel" is a song by American rock musician Jimi Hendrix, featured on his 1971 posthumous studio album The Cry of Love.
+"Angel" (also titled "Sweet Angel") is a song by American rock musician Jimi Hendrix, featured on his 1971 posthumous studio album The Cry of Love.
 Written and self-produced by Hendrix, he recorded it for his planned fourth studio album just months before he died in September 1970.

 In 1971, "Angel" was included on the first posthumously-released Hendrix album, The Cry of Love.
 The same year, the song was also released as a single A-side in the United Kingdom and as a B-side in the United States.

 Background and recording

 Despite its late entry into his catalog, the song "Angel" dates back to relatively early in Hendrix's career.
 In October 1967, he and drummer Mitch Mitchell first recorded it with the title "Little Wing" in a session at Olympic Studios in London.
 Later in the year the song took on its own identity, with an initial demo recorded solo as "Sweet Angel" on November 13, 1967 at Olympic.
 It was later released on South Saturn Delta (1997).
 On December 28, 1967, Hendrix recorded overdubs for his earlier demo; this version is included on The Jimi Hendrix Experience box set (2000).

 By January 14, 1968, Hendrix finished writing the lyrics, as indicated in his handwritten notes.
 For the title, he used "My Angel Catherina (Return of Little Wing)", thus connecting it to the "Little Wing" he recorded in October 1967 for Axis: Bold as Love.
 According to sessionographers Gary Geldeart and Steve Rodham, Hendrix made a private recording of "Angel" at a New York apartment in March 1968.
 In 1995, the apartment recordings were released on a companion disc to the book Voodoo Child: The Illustrated Legend of Jimi Hendrix.

 After delaying progress on the song for over two years, Hendrix returned to work on "Angel" with Mitchell and bassist Billy Cox in July 1970, during sessions for his planned fourth studio album.
 The master recording was produced at Electric Lady Studios on July 23, the last of seven takes.
 Overdubbing and mixing were completed on August 20 and Mitch Mitchell added further drum overdubs on October 19, 1970.
 As with the majority of material recorded during this period, "Angel" was produced by Hendrix and engineered by Eddie Kramer.